How to make Prana Chai

 Traditional black tea comes from the leaves of the Camellia sinensis plant.
 Gluten content = zilch.
 So, tea bags or loose leaf blends "should" generally be gluten free.

 But, not all teas are made from Camillia sinensis.
 Some are made from tea leaves that contain gluten or have added gluten ingredients.
 Some teas - herbal teas especially - contain barley malt as a sweetener, while others have roasted barley in the ingredients.
 Even the tea bags themselves can be a treacherous grey zone: some are sealed with a wheat paste!

-Chai has been drunk by Indians for centuries to maintain good health and because it tastes so damn good.
+Chai has been drunk for centuries to maintain good health and because it tastes so damn good.
 But as we learn more about this amazing combination of tea and aromatic spices, we learn more about its exact health benefits too.